Don’t Diet, Change Your Lifestyle – 7 Japanese Secrets

 1. The power of soup

 In Japan, miso soup is served with most meals and considered one of the key contributors to Japan’s healthy diet.
 Drinking miso soup will boost digestion after meals and help cleanse the body.
 Miso soup is low in fat and carbohydrates, and high in protein.
-It is now part of my daily diet and while you can use traditional ingredients such as seaweed and tofu these can be easily replaced with vegetables sitting in your fridge such as onion, carrot, spinach, cabbage etc. In addition to its health benefits miso soup makes you feel full for a longer period which stops snacking between meals.
+It is now part of my daily diet and while you can use traditional ingredients such as seaweed and tofu these can be easily replaced with vegetables sitting in your fridge such as onion, carrot, spinach, cabbage etc. In addition to its health benefits miso soup makes you feel full for a longer period which stops snacking between meals and gives you enough energy to do your waist-related activities.

 2. Hara Hachi Bu (eat until you are 80% full)